AP Human Geography Score Calculator (2026)

 This question includes one stimulus (map, chart, graph, or image) and asks you to:

-• Analyze geographic data presented in the stimulus
+- Analyze geographic data presented in the stimulus

-• Make connections between the stimulus and broader geographic processes
+- Make connections between the stimulus and broader geographic processes

-• Use specific evidence from the stimulus to support your analysis
+- Use specific evidence from the stimulus to support your analysis

-Scoring: Points are awarded for accurate interpretation of the stimulus, correct application of geographic concepts, clear explanation of patterns and relationships, and appropriate use of evidence from the stimulus to support your analysis.
+Scoring: Points are awarded for accurate interpretation of the stimulus, correct use of course frameworks, clear explanation of patterns and relationships, and direct citations of evidence visible in the graphic or passage.

 FRQ 3: Two Stimuli - Points: 7 | Time Allocation: ~25 minutes